Martin4dbest/Create-and-host-an-endpoint-HNGi/README.md

   “status_code”: “200”<br/>
 }

-## the Technology Used to Solve this Task
+## The Technology Used to Solve this Task
 - Ruby